Share this post

 The Florida or Caribbean Avocado

 Florida or Caribbean avocados are a little different.
-They never turn fully black when they’re ripe, they stay mostly green and have lower oil which translates to a lower fat content, so they’re not as rich and don’t have that nice buttery flavor of a Hass avocado.
+They never turn fully black when they’re ripe, they stay mostly green.
+They also have lower oil which translates to a lower fat content, so they’re not as rich and don’t have that nice buttery flavor of a Hass avocado.
 They are also larger in size, but the pit is as well.

 freshpoint-produce-101-florida-avocado